dgaydukov/cert-aws/sa/files/sa.md

         TimeoutInMillis: 1000
 ```
 So if you have some long-running lambda or http backend, you have to use async approach:
-* you send initial request, server generate someID and responds immediately
+* you send initial request, server generate `UUID` and responds immediately
 * server run your task in background
-* you start polling server to check if background task completed by someID
+* you start polling server to check if background task completed by `UUID`

 ###### CodePipeline(CodeCommit/CodeBuild/CodeDeploy)
 CodePipeline - aws ci/cd tool, like jenkins.
 There are following stages: